Le Jardin Secret – A Stately Reminder of the Saadian Dynasty

-Everyone that visits Marrakech wants to enjoy some time at the city’s famous souk and medina.
+If you book one of our Egypt and Morocco Tours, you will no doubt want to enjoy some time exploring the famous souk and medina in Marrakech.
 In fact, many people would even place the medina in the top spot as far as Marrakech tourist attractions are concerned, but sometimes, you really do need souk “time-out” in order to get away from all the hustle and bustle, and there is no better place to escape to than Le Jardin Secret.

 Some online guides may describe Le Jardin Secret as being a centuries-old palace dating back more than 400 years, but in reality, Le Jardin Secret is nowhere near as old as that.